Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

 Financing for Abuja-Kaduna Rail Project

-The Abuja-Kaduna rail project is estimated to cost $874m.
-China's EXIM bank provided $500m as a concessionary loan for the project.
-The remainder was provided by Nigeria's Federal Government.
+The estimated cost of the Abuja-Kaduna rail project was $874m.
+China‘s EXIM bank provided $500m as a concessionary loan for the project.
+The remainder was provided by Nigeria’s Federal Government.

 Construction of Abuja-Kaduna line